Set up Static IP Address

-You can configure a static IP address for the rescue system in two ways:
+You can configure a static IP address for the Linux rescue system in two ways:

-2. Append the desired network setting in this format:
+3. Append the desired network setting in the following format:

 ip=<client-ip>:<srv-ip>:<gw-ip>:<netmask>:<host>:<device>:<autoconf> nameserver=<nameserver>